NachoDevs/AI_Systems/3DSound/README.md

 As you can see in the next image, there is an area around the wall, this is the NavMeshLink which allows calculating a path through the wall.
 If an agent tried to walk this path it would be blocked by the wall, but since we are only using it to calculate a path for the sound, there is no problem in using it this way.
 And this is the reason why the NavMesh components from Unity-Technologies are used, because by default it is not possible (or I don't know how to do it) to bake a mesh through an object which is affecting the Navmesh of the normal agents and be able to recalculate the cost of the area.

 ![](https://i.imgur.com/2BQ2C6y.png)

+## Disclaimer

+Even though the 'mutant' model is free (you can get it in the link above) it is been removed from the repository due to its heavy file size.